 * Check your relevant legislation for a full description.

 The accidental Company Director (aka: Who is a director without knowing they’re a director)?

 In some circumstances, the Corporations Act imposes the duties and obligations of a director on a person who, although not formally appointed as a director of a company, nevertheless acts as a director or gives instructions to the formally appointed directors as to how they should act.

 This is known as a Shadow Director or de facto Director.

-It may carry civilly or even criminally liability for breaching director’s duties, despite not being an official company director.
+It may carry civil or even criminal liability for breaching director’s duties, despite not being a properly appointed company director.

-This is not to be confused with an Alternate Director; who is a person appointed by a current company director to act as them at board meetings.
+This is not to be confused with an Alternate Director; who is a person appointed by a current company director to act on their behalf at board meetings.
 The original director maintains responsibility and accountability of the alternate’s acts.